violetcircus/godot_dialogue/README.md

-i'm sure this could be improved. it's like the second mildly good thing i've written in godot and was initially based on a tutorial i found on youtube
+i'm sure this could be improved. it's like the second mildly good thing i've written in godot and was initially based on a tutorial i found on youtube. steal it and make it better and tell me about it if you do. or don't. idc

 speaking of which, shoutout this guy: https://www.youtube.com/watch?v=Ur9j3c5_of0&pp=ygUaZ29kb3QgZGlhbG9ndWUgc3lzdGVtIGpzb24%3D